denten-books/plain-text/2-device.md

 to *embody* the symbol: it transformed external abstractions into physical states, internal to the device.
 In doing so, this imagined machine was designed to breach the boundary between idea and matter.
-It was exactly an instrument for transforming ideas into shapes: the very process at the heart of materialist poetics discussed in the previous section.
+It was exactly an instrument for transforming ideas into shapes: the same process at the heart of materialist poetics discussed in the previous section.
 In this sense, Turing's hypothetical machine represents the conclusion of a long-standing thought experiment concerning the nature of human understanding and a